aieater/gpueater_nodejs/README.md

         }
 }
 ```
-* At this time, permission control for each token are not available.
+* At this time, permission control for each token is not available.
 Still in development.

 ### Installing GPUEater API on your system